As Environmental, Social, and Governance (ESG) investing becomes more popular, the wealth management and 401(k) industry is taking notice.

 A 2015 study also found that over a 10-year period, companies with the highest ESG scores (those that focused on ESG issues most important to their businesses) more than doubled the performance of those with lower ESG scores.

-With results such as these, investors can be optimistic about the positive impact such investments may have not only toward their supported causes and companies, but also toward their financial portfolios.
+With such results, investors can be optimistic about the positive impact such investments may have not only toward their supported causes and companies but also toward their financial portfolios.

 SRI funds may also offer advisors and plan sponsors an advantage in competitive markets.